-If the engine cannot be tilted up or down with the power trim and tilt because of a discharged battery or a failure with the power trim and tilt unit, the engine can be tilted manually.
+If the outboard motor cannot be tilted up or down using the power trim and tilt unit because of a discharged battery or a failure with the power trim and tilt unit, the outboard motor can be tilted manually.

-Loosen the manual valve screw by turning it counterclockwise until it stops.
+- 1. Stop the engine. - Loosen the manual valve screw by turning it counterclockwise until it stops.

-- 1. Manual valve screw - Put the engine in the desired position, then tighten the manual valve screw by turning it clockwise.
+1. Manual valve screw

+Tilt the outboard motor up manually to the desired position, and then tighten the manual valve screw by turning it clockwise.

-Water separator alert is activated after leaving port
+Water separator-alert is activated after leaving port